-The Draft Internet Assigned Numbers Authority (IANA) FY25 Operating Plan and Budget is posted for Public Comment concurrently with the Draft ICANN FY25 Operating Plan and Budget.
+The Draft Internet Assigned Numbers Authority (IANA) FY25 Operating Plan and Budget was posted for Public Comment concurrently with the Draft ICANN FY25 Operating Plan and Budget in December 2023.
 All documents will be considered for adoption by the ICANN Board in April 2024.

-IANA Operations are part of ICANN Operations and are documented in the Draft ICANN FY25 Operating Plan.
+IANA Operations are part of ICANN Operations and are documented in the Proposed-for-Adoption ICANN FY25 Operating Plan.